 Aides-de-Camp accompany the Lieutenant Governor to and from functions, assist in performing duties, and ensuring proper protocol is followed during events.
-Aides-de-Camp are appointed to serve at the pleasure of the Lieutenant Governor during a term of office – the appointment is honourary.
+Aides-de-Camp are appointed to serve at the pleasure of the Lieutenant Governor during a term of office – the appointment is honorary.

 An Aide-de-Camp is a serving (or former) member of the Canadian Forces (Navy, Army, or Air Force), the Royal Canadian Mounted Police, or a municipal police force, and is easily recognizable by the ‘aiguillette’ (gold braid) worn on the right shoulder.
 An Aide-de-Camp must follow detailed protocol about how they perform their duties and how they dress.